ubc/compair/README.md

 `EXPOSE_CAS_USERNAME_TO_INSTRUCTOR`: Set to 1 to allow instructors to see CAS username for students in any of their classes (off by default).
 Instructors can see cas username info by exporting their class lists

+In addition you can control if students are able to edit their first name, last name, display name, and student number.
+System admins and instructors can still modify these profile fields.
+Disallowing students to edit these fields is best used in combination with LTI or CAS/SAML logins which can automatically fill and update them.

+`ALLOW_STUDENT_CHANGE_NAME`: Allows students to edit their first & last names (default: enabled).

+`ALLOW_STUDENT_CHANGE_DISPLAY_NAME`: Allows students to edit their display name (default: enabled).

+`ALLOW_STUDENT_CHANGE_STUDENT_NUMBER`: Allows students to edit their student number (default: enabled).

+`ALLOW_STUDENT_CHANGE_EMAIL`: Allows students to edit their email address (default: enabled).

 Google Analytics Web Tracking
 -----------------------------
 1. Register for a Google Analytics web property ID at http://www.google.ca/analytics/.